BasixKOR/surma.dev/content/things/langgraph.md

 ### Loops

 The thing that LangChain could not do is model loops.
 So let’s make sure that LangGraph actually solves this.
 Just like in coding, loops need to have a break condition, and for that LangGraph has the concept of conditional edges.
 Conditional edges are inserted similarly to normal edges.
-However, instead of the target node, conitional edges accept a function that take the graph state and returns a value.
+However, instead of the target node, conditional edges accept a function that take the graph state and returns a value.
 The third argument is a map that maps the function’s return value to the target node’s name.

 ```typescript